mehtasaurav/Gen-AI/01.fundamentals/README.md

 "Large" in "large language model" (**L**LM) refers to # of parameters; no agreed-upon treshold

+In the term "large language model" (LLM), the word "large" refers to the number of parameters the model has.
+Let's break down what this means and why there's no agreed-upon threshold for what counts as "large."

+### What Are Parameters?

+Parameters in a language model are like adjustable settings that help the model make predictions.
+These settings are tuned during the training process to improve the model's performance on tasks like understanding text, generating sentences, or answering questions.
+The more parameters a model has, the more complex patterns it can learn from the data.

+### Why Is "Large" Important?

+1. **Learning Capacity**: More parameters mean the model can learn and store more information, which can improve its ability to understand and generate human-like text.
+2. **Performance**: Larger models often perform better on a wide range of tasks because they can capture more nuances and details from the training data.

+### No Agreed-Upon Threshold

+There isn't a specific number of parameters that universally defines a model as "large."
+This is because:

+1. **Rapid Advancements**: The field of machine learning is advancing quickly.
+What was considered a large model a few years ago might now be seen as small compared to the latest models.

+2. **Context Matters**: Different applications and fields might have different standards for what counts as "large."
+A model that is large for one task might be small for another.

+### Real-Life Example

+Think of parameters like ingredients in a recipe.
+If you're making a simple dish, you might only need a few ingredients.
+But if you're making a complex gourmet meal, you'll need many more ingredients to get the flavors just right.
+Similarly, a simple model might only need a few parameters, while a more complex model (like those used in advanced language processing) requires many more.

+### Example in Numbers

+- **Small Model**: A small language model might have around 10 million parameters.
+- **Medium Model**: A medium-sized model could have hundreds of millions of parameters.
+- **Large Model**: Today's large language models, like GPT-4, can have tens of billions or even hundreds of billions of parameters.

+In summary, "large" in the context of large language models refers to the high number of parameters that the model has, enabling it to learn and perform complex tasks.
+There's no fixed number that defines "large" because the field is always evolving and different contexts might have different requirements.

 # LLM Architectures
 ## Encoders and Decoders
 Multiple architectures focused on encoding and decoding, i.e., embedding and text generation.